REGULAR UPDATE ON SNOWDROP GARDENS

 We think the snowdrops here at Welford Park were planted by the Norman monks to decorate their Church for the feast of Candlemas, and also for medicinal use.
 The monks harvested snowdrops and used to rub them on the temple of people suffering from “mal au tete”.
 Close to the snowdrop woods we have also found wild aconitum, petasites and mistletoe all of which have strong healing properties

 Each year we make donations to West Berkshire charities.
-In 2017, we will be supporting :
+In 2017, we have supported :

 NGS Yellow Book Charities on Wednesday 8 February 2017